 Separate mount points help isolate Kafka from the other services.
-Kafka is notorious for consuming large amounts of disk space, so it’s important to protect the other services from running out of disk by using a separate volume in production deployments.
+Kafka is notorious for consuming large amounts of disk space, so it’s important to protect the other services from running out of disk space by using a separate volume in production deployments.
 Make sure all volumes are being appropriately monitored as well.
-If your installation does run out of disk space and gets into a bad state, you can find recovery instructions here.
+If your installation does run out of disk space and gets into a bad state, you can find recovery instructions in Kafka switching.

 docker pull humio/humio

 Run the Humio Docker image as a container